saidortigoza/TC1031-Actividades-Formativas/README.md

 ### Which of the following statements is NOT true?

-* When execution is blocked, no other work can be executed on the blocked thread.

-* When execution is suspended, the thread can do other work while waiting for the offloaded work to complete.

 * Suspending is more efficient, because threads may not be waiting, doing nothing.

-* Whether blocked or suspended, execution is still waiting for the result of the coroutine before continuing.